Module

 |

-Plant Use in the Landscape
+Plant use in the Landscape

 |

-This module aims to develop your ability to draw accurate scale plans
+This module aims to develop your ability to draw accurate scale plans for planting schemes; analyse a garden or landscape, selecting suitable plants for a specific site.

-also develop the ability to identify routine management procedures for a
+You will also develop the ability to identify routine management procedures for a planting scheme in a variety of horticultural situations ranging from commercial production to ornamental landscaping.

 |

 A combination of lectures, tutorials and site visits.
-Plant
+Plant identification skills will be developed as part of this module.

 |